alphagov/smartdown/README.md

 ## Cover sheet node

 The cover sheet starts the flow off, its filename should match the flow name, e.g. 'check-uk-visa.txt'.

-It has initial 'front matter' which defines metadata for the flow, including the first question.
+It has initial 'front matter' which defines metadata for the flow.
 It then defines the copy for the cover sheet in markdown format.
 The h1 title is compulsory and used as the title for the smart answer.

+A start button determines which question node is presented first.

 ```
 meta_description: You may need a visa to come to the UK to visit, study or work.
 satisfies_need: 100982
-start_with: what_passport_do_you_have

 # Check if you need a UK visa

 You may need a visa to come to the UK to visit, study or work.

+[start_button: what_passport_do_you_have]
 ```

 ## Question nodes